-- 3. the effects of exposure to sensitive communities and habitats will be insignificant. - D) The pilot project shall not adversely affect any "important marine habitat" or "critical marine habitat" (see Appendix A: Glossary of Terms). - E) The pilot project will have a term, not to exceed five years, and authorization for the project will include a standard condition requiring project alteration or shutdown in the event that an unacceptable level of environmental effect occurs. - F) The pilot project shall avoid significant or long-term interference with other human uses of marine resources, and will require decommissioning and site restoration at expiration of the authorization period if federal and state authorization for a commercial renewable energy facility is not sought. - G) All data necessary to meet the requirements of Subsection B.4, shall be in the public domain subject to ORS 192.410 et seq. - H) Work Plan: The applicant shall provide a written work plan which will include, but not be limited to the following: - 1.
-A list of the information needed to satisfy the requirements of subsection B.4... - 2.
-Specific pilot project objectives to obtain the needed information and an explanation of how the study or test design will meet the objectives. - 3.
-Description of study or test methods to meet the objectives, such as: - (a) Literature review; - (b) Collection of any needed baseline data: - (c) Hypotheses to address the study objectives; - (d) Descriptions of field sampling and data-analyses methods to be used; and - (e) Use of adequate controls to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4.
-Supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives. - 5.
-Descriptions of how the data and analyses will be reported and delivered to the regulating agency for review and approval. - I) A pilot project that provides the necessary and sufficient information may become a phased development.
+- ii. of low sensitivity of the biological communities and habitats to the exposure; or - iii. the effects of exposure to sensitive communities and habitats will be insignificant. - (d) The pilot project shall not adversely affect any "important marine habitat" or "critical marine habitat" (see Part Five, Appendix A: Glossary of Terms). - (e) The pilot project will have a term, not to exceed five years, and authorization for the project will include a standard condition requiring project alteration or shutdown in the event that an unacceptable level of environmental effect occurs. - (f) The pilot project shall avoid significant or long-term interference with other human uses of marine resources, and will require decommissioning and site restoration at expiration of the authorization period if federal and state authorization for a commercial renewable energy facility is not sought and approved. - (g) All data necessary to meet the requirements of subsection B.4, shall be in the public domain subject to ORS 192.410 et seq. - (h) Work Plan: The applicant shall provide a written work plan which will include, but not be limited to the following: - i.
+A list of the information needed to satisfy the requirements of subsection B.4. - ii.
+Specific pilot project objectives to obtain the needed information and an explanation of how the study or test design will meet the objectives. - iii.
+Description of study or test methods to meet the objectives, such as:

+Literature review;

+Collection of any needed baseline data;

+Hypotheses to address the study objectives;

+Descriptions of field sampling and data-analyses methods to be used; and

+Use of adequate controls to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats.